Open-Systems-Pharmacology/docs/how-to-contribute.md

 ![Edit](../assets/images/editicon.png)

 {% hint style="note" %}
 If the pencil icon is grayed out, you need to login to your GitHub account.
+{% endhint %}

+{% hint style="note" %}
 Make your changes in the web editor.
+Formatting of the documentation is based on the so called **Markdown** syntax.
+The description of this lightweight and easy-to-use syntax can be found [here](https://guides.github.com/features/mastering-markdown/).
 You can click the Preview changes tab to check formatting of your change.
 {% endhint %}

 Once you are done with your changes, scroll to the bottom of the page.
 Enter a title and description for your edits and click `Propose file change` as shown in the following figure: